telerik/winforms-docs/controls/scheduler/scheduler-navigator/navigation-step.md

 RadScheduler offers the ability to navigate through dates by using day/week/month steps.
 The step is defined by the developer.

+>In order for NavigationStep and the NavigationStepType properties to be respected, the __AutomaticNavigation__ property of the RadScheduler needs to be set to __false__.

 You can use the following properties to control the Navigation Step behavior:

 * __NavigationStepType__ – this property can take the following values: